changehero Blog

 non-fungible tokens nfts illustration

-First of all, let’s sort through the term: what is a non-fungible token?
+First of all, let’s define the term NFT (or NFTs) and sort its definition through: what is a non-fungible token?
 What does non-fungibility mean?

 Fungibility is a property of an asset that points to it being interchangeable with any other asset of the same value.
 Money is normally fungible, meaning for example that any dollar bill is perceived to be worth $1.